SCOPE

 However, if it is clear that one of the conditions listed above applies, an application should be made to the Court of Protection for a ruling.
 If there is disagreement about where the person’s Best Interest lies, the Best Interest Decision Making Procedure should be followed, which identifies the point at which the application to the Court should be made.

-If an application does need to be made, consideration must be given to whether the reason for application also warrants a referral to the Multi Agency Safeguarding Hub.
-See Safeguarding Adults Partnership Board Procedures.
+If an application does need to be made, consideration must be given to whether the reason for application also warrants a referral to the Safeguarding Adults Team.

 The decision to apply should be ratified by the Team Manager or Assistant Head of Service and contact should be made with the Legal Section to progress to making the application.